 Announcing: Senalumi

 Senalumi is very simple real-time strategy game heavily inspired by Auralux.
-The idea is to have a very simple game that you can play 5-10mins at a time and walk away from.
-Low commitment but also hopefully fun or nostalgic.
+My goald was to create a game that you can pick up for 5-10mins and walk away from when you want.
+Low commitment but hopefully fun or nostalgic.

 Here is a screenshot from Senalumi (or you can try it live - no download required):